sontek/monkeystud/README.rst

 Players are dealt four cards, the first face down, the rest face up.
 There are betting rounds after the second, third, and fourth cards.

 Up to eight players can play at once.
+Each player starts with 1000 chips.
 Seats are shuffled before every hand.
-Each player starts with 1024 chips.
-Ante is 1/64th of total chips, divided evenly between all players, not more than any one player's stack.
+Antes start at 1 chip, then go up by 1 each subsequent hand.

 A play is either fold, call, or bet.
 The bet amount is the size of the pot, not more than any one player's stack.